StevenBenBooth/StevenBenBooth/README.md

 ### Hi there 👋

+I'm an aspiring Data Scientist/Data Engineer, looking to expand my practical skills while continuing to study math and theory on the side.
+I am particularly interested in machine learning, and am inspired by projects that marry technical complexity with positive social impact.

+I'm currently seeking a job, so feel free to reach out to me at StevenBenBooth@gmail.com if this description sounds like it might be a match!

 <!--
 **StevenBenBooth/StevenBenBooth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.